-We are developing 4D-310 for the comprehensive systemic treatment of Fabry disease.
-4D-310 is designed for an efficient, single low dose IV administration to benefit classic and late onset patients, including those who have previously received ERT.
-4D-310 is comprised of C102 and is engineered with a codon-optimized GLA transgene under control of a ubiquitous promoter.
-4D-310 is designed to generate both high, stable AGA activity in the blood, potentially resulting in cross correction of a broad range of critical organs, and to generate AGA activity via intracellular production within diseased cells including cardiomyocytes.
+We are developing 4D-310 for the treatment of Fabry disease cardiomyopathy.
+4D-310 is designed for an efficient, single low dose IV administration to patients with classic and late-onset disease, including those who have previously received ERT.
+4D-310 is comprised of C102 and a codon-optimized GLA transgene under control of a ubiquitous promoter.
+4D-310 is designed to generate AGA activity via intracellular production within diseased cells including cardiomyocytes and to generate plasma AGA activity, potentially resulting in cross correction of a broad range of organs.

 We believe 4D-310 has the potential for "mutation independent" treatment of both "classic" (early onset, severe) as well as late-onset Fabry disease, both of which are often associated with cardiomyopathy.
-We believe reducing substrate in cardiomyocytes would represent a strategic advantage and significant opportunity in the treatment of Fabry-associated cardiomyopathy, which we believe remains a significant unmet medical need and is a leading cause of death in Fabry disease patients.
+We believe reducing substrate in cardiomyocytes would represent a strategic advantage and significant opportunity in the treatment of Fabry-associated cardiomyopathy, which we believe remains a significant unmet medical need and is a leading cause of death in patients with Fabry disease.

 In addition, AGA produced by 4D-310 within target cells themselves will not be exposed to serum antibodies against AGA.
-These antibodies develop following ERT in approximately 80% of Classic Fabry disease patients.
+These antibodies develop following ERT in approximately 80% of classic Fabry disease patients.
 We therefore have the potential to treat this patient population via intracellular production of AGA, in contrast to approaches that rely exclusively on delivery of AGA through the bloodstream.

-Finally, single dose gene therapy treatment with 4D-310 may obviate biweekly ERT infusions in these patients, and/or every other day small molecule medicines for patients amenable to AGA chaperone therapy.
+Finally, single dose genetic medicine treatment with 4D-310 may obviate biweekly ERT infusions in these patients, and/or every other day small molecule medicines for patients amenable to AGA chaperone therapy.

-Competition and Differentiation: AAV and Gene Therapy for Fabry Disease
+Competition and Differentiation: AAV and Genetic Medicines for Fabry Disease

-Companies are developing liver-expressing AAV gene therapy for Fabry disease using conventional AAVs designed for expression from the liver only using liver-specific promoters.
+Companies are developing liver-expressing AAV genetic medicines for Fabry disease using conventional AAVs designed for expression from the liver only using liver-specific promoters.
 These product candidates are designed for the production and secretion of AGA enzyme for activity in the blood, as with ERT, but with more stable blood levels than achieved with intermittent ERT infusions.
 When administered as ERT in patients, the AGA protein has not been shown definitively to enter cardiomyocytes or other affected parenchymal cells.
-It is therefore unclear whether gene therapy-induced production of AGA from the liver, with secretion into the bloodstream, would result in effective correction in cardiac muscle cells or other affected parenchymal cells such as in the kidney.
+It is therefore unclear whether genetic medicine-induced production of AGA from the liver, with secretion into the bloodstream, would result in effective correction in cardiac muscle cells or other affected parenchymal cells such as in the kidney.

-We believe 4D-310 is the only gene therapy candidate designed specifically to express the AGA enzyme in cardiac tissues, as well as in other affected tissues in these patients, potentially addressing a major unmet medical need.
+We believe 4D-310 is the only genetic medicine candidate designed specifically to express the AGA enzyme in cardiac tissues, as well as in other affected tissues in these patients, potentially addressing a major unmet medical need.